malore350/nltk/README.md

 ## Usage
 1. Clone this repo to your favourite destination
 2. Download weights for BART model from the following link, and add to the './nltk/model/' folder:
-3. Either run the 'demo test.py' file, or run the following snippet: `python demo test.py`.
+3. Either run the 'demo test.py' file, or run the following snippet: `python demofile.py`.
 4. Connect to the generated address.